Figuring out where to buy a ukulele can be as tough as figuring out which ukulele to buy.

 In my experience, most local shops strive to take care of their customers and help them out with support issues.
 If your uke develops a problem a few months after you bought it, your local shop will most likely work with you to set things right at little or no cost.

-If you buy online and something goes wrong, getting help could be tougher when you’re dealing with a large, faceless company.
+If you buy online and something goes wrong, getting help could be tough when you’re dealing with a large, faceless company.

 On the other hand, big box stores have developed a reputation for having less knowledgeable salespeople and less skilled technicians on staff.